speedcontrol/nodecg-speedcontrol/README.md

 ## Extra Support Bundles

-Alongside the main bundle, there are some extra bundles that we maintain that you may also want to use for speedrunning marathons.
+Alongside the main bundle, there are some extra bundles that either we or third parties maintain that you may also want to use for speedrunning marathons.
 See their GitHub pages for more detailed information on how to use them.
-Be warned they are somewhat undocumented as of now.
+Be warned that some may be somewhat undocumented as of now.

 To easily install: `nodecg install BUNDLE`, where `BUNDLE` is the full name below.
-- [speedcontrol/speedcontrol-tiltify](https://github.com/speedcontrol/speedcontrol-tiltify): Adds a frequently updating donation total amount for a Tiltify campaign you can use in layouts.
+- [speedcontrol/speedcontrol-tiltify](https://github.com/speedcontrol/speedcontrol-tiltify): Adds a frequently updating donation total amount for a Tiltify campaign you can use in your layouts.
 - [speedcontrol/speedcontrol-srcomtracker](https://github.com/speedcontrol/speedcontrol-srcomtracker): Adds frequently updating donation total/goals/bidwars and messages for new donations for a marathon on [speedrun.com](https://www.speedrun.com) if they are enabled, that you can use in your layouts.
 - [speedcontrol/speedcontrol-flagcarrier](https://github.com/speedcontrol/speedcontrol-flagcarrier): Adds a server and replicants that can receive requests from ESA's [FlagCarrier android app](https://play.google.com/store/apps/details?id=de.oromit.flagcarrier) so this information can be used in your layouts.
 - [nicnacnic/speedcontrol-layouts](https://github.com/nicnacnic/speedcontrol-layouts): A base pack of layouts for anyone to customize.
 Includes Tiltify support for donation totals, incentives, and prizes, layout Photoshop files, and detailed documentation for all your customization needs.